kmfahey/masto-acct-collator/design.md

     * `owning_handle` column: Foreign key <= profiles table to login-able has-a user profile

-    * `relation` column: a ternary pseudo-enum: "follower", "following", "mutual"
+    * `relation` column: a pseudo-enum: "follower", "following", "mutual", "requested", "no-longer-following", "no-longer-follower", "no-longer-mutual"

     * ⊘ No need to have two identical tables differing only in semantic significance of the table names. ⊘